New Limit on Axion-Like Dark Matter using Cold Neutrons

-In conclusion, we performed a dedicated search for axion-like particles but did not find a significant oscillating signal.
-With only 24~hours of data, we could constrain an ALP-gluon-coupling in a mass region covering almost eight orders of magnitude.
-Together with the results of two other laboratory experiments, a large region of the ALP-dark-matter parameter space could be excluded, and future EDM searches may extend this even further. \\
+In conclusion, we performed a direct laboratory search for axion-like particles but did not find a significant oscillating signal.
+We could constrain an ALP-gluon-coupling in a mass region covering almost eight orders of magnitude.
+Together with the results of two other experiments, a large region of the ALP-dark-matter parameter space could be excluded, and future EDM searches may extend this even further. \\